-#4 CSRF protection
+#4 CSRF PROTECTION

 Precedents with CSRF (Cross Site Request Forgery or XSRF) were not rare in 2017 due to the smart utilization of common cross-platform vulnerabilities with security breaches in Magento 2.
 As a consequence, Magento DC-2017-04-003 advisory convinced merchants to use Add Secret Key to URLs configuration to stay protected against the CSRF attacks.

 As long as the key is enabled in Magento 2 by default, many admin users underestimated the importance of its change and suffered from troublesome outcomes.
-In case an experienced attacker somehow receives your form key, a CSRF attack can be constructed in any form without the necessity in password confirmation.
+In case an experienced attacker somehow receives your form key, a CSRF attack can be constructed in any form without the necessity of password confirmation.

 One of the methods utilizable by attackers is parsing the administrative dashboard page for secret keys to other pages until they eventually find a needed one.
 Frequently, hackers force the execution of any actions on the vulnerable site on behalf of a victim: changing the password, the secret question for password recovery, email, etc.

-However, such security feature as the additional token is applied by the platform developers to protect against such attacks.
+However, such security features as the additional token is applied by the platform developers to protect against such attacks.
 It means that a randomly generated 16-character alphanumeric string used as a form_key parameter is utilized as an additional CSRF token within all forms in the Admin Panel.

 ordinary URL fragment: